Family & Medical Leave Act

 5. Treating physician’s name, address and phone and fax numbers.

-• Faculty Family Leave: Contact your chair– at least 30 days prior to a planned leave (many people choose to share many months in advance for planning purposes) - to arrange academic responsibilities while on leave your chair will not ask for details about your leave, but they will need to know approximate dates of the request.
+• Faculty Family Leave: Contact your chair– at least 30 days prior to a planned leave (many people choose to share many months in advance for planning purposes) - to arrange academic responsibilities.
+While on leave your chair should not ask for details about your leave, but they will need to know approximate dates of your leave request.

 1. Contact the Leave Coordinator in Human Resources at 608-785-8013 to begin the process of requesting a leave.